When Can a Doctor Help Your Back Pain?

 When Should I See a Doctor for Back Pain?

-When your back first starts to hurt, try taking an over-the-counter pain reliever (for example, aspirin, ibuprofen, or acetaminophen) and applying ice in the first 48 hours.
+When your back first starts to hurt, try taking an over-the-counter pain reliever (for example, aspirin, ibuprofen, or acetaminophen) and applying ice to the affected area in the first 48 hours.
 You may apply heat after 48 hours.
-You may need to take it easy for a while, but “it’s best to stay as active as tolerated, and to avoid absolute bed rest,” said Dr. Guo.
+You may need to take it easy for a while, but “it’s best to stay as active as you can tolerate, and to avoid absolute bed rest,” said Dr. Guo.

 If your back pain lasts more than two weeks and keeps you from participating in normal, daily activities, see your family doctor.
 If your pain is severe, you should see a doctor sooner.
 You should seek urgent medical care if you have: